2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 All five 2002 state quarters share an identical obverse design.
 The coin features a left-facing portrait of President George Washington, originally designed by sculptor John Flanagan in 1932.

 The inscription “UNITED STATES OF AMERICA” arches along the upper rim.
 At the base of the coin, “QUARTER DOLLAR” indicates the denomination.
-The word “LIBERTY” appears on the left side of the coin, while the national motto “IN GOD WE TRUST” is positioned on the right, behind Washington’s profile.
+The word “LIBERTY” appears on the left side, while the national motto “IN GOD WE TRUST” sits on the right, behind Washington’s profile.

 The Reverse Of The 2002 Quarter

-The Tennessee quarter features three musical instruments—a fiddle, a trumpet, and a guitar—arranged with a musical score.
-Three stars surround the instruments, and the inscription “MUSICAL HERITAGE” appears below.
+The Tennessee quarter features a fiddle, a trumpet, and a guitar arranged with a musical score.
+Three stars surround the instruments, and “MUSICAL HERITAGE” appears below.
+One guitar string famously disappears as it crosses the sound hole—an unintended detail on every coin struck from those dies.

-The Louisiana quarter displays the brown pelican, the state bird, alongside an outline of the Louisiana Purchase territory.
-A trumpet with musical notes also appears on the coin, accompanied by the inscription “LOUISIANA PURCHASE”.
+The Louisiana quarter displays the brown pelican (the state bird), an outline of the Louisiana Purchase territory, and a jazz trumpet, with the inscription “LOUISIANA PURCHASE.”

-Featured on the Indiana quarter is a race car superimposed on the state outline.
-Nineteen stars encircle the design, and the inscription “CROSSROADS OF AMERICA” is positioned in the center.
+The Indiana quarter shows a race car superimposed on the state outline.
+Nineteen stars encircle the design—marking Indiana’s 1816 admission as the 19th state—and “CROSSROADS OF AMERICA” appears in the center.

-The 2002 state quarters were produced in standard clad composition for circulation.
-The clad coins consist of two outer layers of cupronickel (75% copper and 25% nickel) bonded to a pure copper core.
+Circulation strikes use standard clad composition: two outer layers of cupronickel (75% copper, 25% nickel) bonded to a pure copper core.
 The overall composition is 91.67% copper and 8.33% nickel.
-Each coin weighs 5.67 grams and measures 24.26 mm (0.955 inch) in diameter.
-The thickness is 1.75 mm.
+Each coin weighs 5.67 grams and measures 24.26 mm in diameter, with a thickness of 1.75 mm.

-The edge of the coin is reeded, featuring 119 vertical grooves around the circumference.
-This reeded edge design historically prevented the shaving of precious metals from coins and now aids in distinguishing the quarter from other denominations.
+The edge is reeded, featuring 119 vertical grooves.
+This design historically prevented shaving of precious metals from coins and today aids in distinguishing quarters from other denominations.

 Also Read: Washington Quarter Value (1932-1998)